 Dr. Hurst, which junk science method works best?

 It has been reported that the gas was turned off 4 days prior to the fire.
 What does that do for Hurst's "most likely", if true?
-Dr. Hurst?
+Dr. Hurst? wiring 51%, arson 49%.
 "IMPOSSIBLE?"
 "Scientific Guess?"

 Let's go back to the criticism of the state "experts" at trial, that imagination, opinion based upon fantasy/bad science and faulty judgement were their calling cards.
 You know "more likely than not" "most likely".
 Not science.

-The state arson "experts" agreed that the fire was not caused neither by the space heater nor the electrical wiring.
+The state arson "experts" agreed that the fire was not caused by either the space heater or the electrical wiring.
 Has anyone contradicted their testimony on that topic, based upon the facts?
 "Impossible."

 Furthermore, two of the state experts, Fogg and Hensley, are, now, blasting the conclusions of the newest forensics report by Beyler.

 There are, currently, 3 forensic reviews, highly critical of the courtroom testimony, The reviews are Hurst, Innocent Project and Beyler.
 Briefly, they say, that the trial testimony was false, that arson could not have been detected, based upon the flawed knowledge of the trial's fire "experts" and that flashover may have caused the arson evidence, if any, to become indistinguishable from a non arson fire.